erosvitor/hibernate-1-n/README.md

 The project shows how use the Hibernate ORM to manipulate a one-to-many relationship.

 ## Technologies
-The following tools were used in this project:
+The following technologies were used in this project:

 * [Java Oracle](https://www.oracle.com/java/)
 * [Apache Maven](https://maven.apache.org/)
 * [MySQL Server](https://www.mysql.com/)
 * [Hibernate ORM](https://hibernate.org/orm/)
 * [IDE Eclipse](https://www.eclipse.org/)

-## Requirements
-Before starting this project you need to have Git, JDK Oracle, Maven, MySQL Server and Eclipse IDE installed.

 ## Starting the project